muchimi/JoystickGremlinEx/README.md

 - Fix: Input Viewer: clear button does not save visualizer visual states.
 - Fix: Input Viewer: keyboard visualizer key spacing (due to height workaround)
 - Fix: API: Event registration for keyboard condition property called as a method
+- Fix: VJOY: hat output going to incorrect VJOY hat (courtesy of RazOrLegend)
+- Fix: UI: window resize (courtesy of RazOrLegend)
+- Fix: Device Dialog: exception on invalid device (will issue warning in log file as to what it received while ignoring the invalid entry)

+Known issue: Input Viewer: when displayed without a joystick device, keyboard and state visualizers may have the incorrect width.
+This will be resolved at a later time.

 ### (m77T20)
 - Fix: Input Viewer: C++ GC issue if input is refreshed while QT is updated with new contents